How to Properly Maintain a Vehicle Over 15 Years Old

 A key component of any vehicle, heavy wear and tear can lead to transmission failure, which can cost you around $2,900 without an extended warranty or vehicle service contract.
 A car’s tires also begin to lose their efficiency over time, necessitating tire replacements around every five years or 50,000 to 60,000 miles from the date of purchase.
 Tire rotations are also recommended, as they can help minimize the wear of your tires —helping to prolong their life.
 A new tire can cost anywhere from $50 to $750 to replace, depending on the tire’s quality.

-Avoid paying for new or repaired tires with 1 free year of Endurance Elite Benefits.
-Available with the purchase of any Endurance protection plan, you can receive up to two tire repairs or replacements, along with other useful perks.
+Avoid paying for new or repaired tires with Endurance Elite Benefits.
+Available with the purchase of any Endurance protection plan, you can receive up to four tire repairs or replacements, along with other useful perks.
+A small activation fee applies.

 It goes without saying that your vehicle’s engine is one of the most vital components you need to maintain.
 Older vehicles or those with high mileage can experience overheating, especially if your vehicle has experienced any previous issues with its cooling system.
 With a faulty cooling system, essential fluids such as coolant can’t reach the engine — resulting in an overheated engine.
 If you need to replace your engine, it can cost you upwards of $2,000.